smartgridadsc/Goose-protocol-parser-for-Zeek-IDS/README.md

 ```
 2. Apply the GOOSE parser as a patch.
 The whitespace warnings may be ignored.
 <br/>`git apply --reject --whitespace=fix goose_parser.patch`
+<br/>Note: Please refer to the User Guide in the [doc/](doc) folder for the full list of modified files.

 3. Build and install from source.
 Some commands may require root privileges.
 ```
 ./configure